-On Wednesday 25 January, the British Embassy, the Global Transformations and Governance Challenges (GTGC) programme at Leiden University and Women in International Security Netherlands (WIIS-NL) are hosting a round table with Professor Bina D’Costa to discuss the prevention of conflict related sexual violence (CRSV).
+On Wednesday 25 January, the British Embassy, Leiden University and Women in International Security Netherlands (WIIS-NL) are holding a round table with Professor Bina D’Costa to discuss the prevention of conflict related sexual violence (CRSV).

 21 years ago, the first resolution on Women, Peace and Security (WPS), Security Council Resolution 1325 (SCR1325), was unanimously adopted by United Nations Security Council on 31 October 2000.
 One of the key pillars of the WPS agenda has been the prevention of conflict related sexual violence.
 Yet new evidence reveals that between 20 – 30% of women still experience sexual violence in conflict settings.
 Is the WPS Agenda working, and if not why?
 In this round table on Professor Bina D’Costa will address what states should be doing to improve the situation on the ground and answer key questions about the future of the WPS Agenda and the limits of its current formulation.